Center for Human Sexuality Studies

 While students may still have requirements in practice hours or supervision to complete post-graduation, the curriculum at CHSS is designed to provide the foundation for all categories of certification, including those as a sexuality educator or sex therapist, through the American Association of Sexuality Educators, Counselors and Therapists (AASECT).

-Widener's Center for Human Sexuality Studies provides graduate courses on the weekends and in the evenings.
+Widener's Center for Human Sexuality Studies provides graduate courses in the evenings.